dre32722/dre32722.github.io/index.md

 ## The Anki-MedRec Platform

-The Anki-MedRec initiative is essentially an experimental platform with some basic elements at its core such as:

 - a System of Record (Avitek- MedRec) to act as a discussion point around Systems of Record, and the need to differentiate and innovate outside of the Systems of Record.
-- a re-developed version of the MedRec demo application based on a Microservices based approach to deliver learnings around developing Cloud Native Applications and DevOps.
 - some basic CRUD APIs against MedRec to provide a starting point upon which participants can bring their innovative ideas to explore and prove.
-- a sample User Interface that interacts with the new microservices-based APIs to demonstrate what is required and possible when improving customer experience.

 The Anki-MedRec will serve as a vehicle to overlay innovative ideas and implement them using various Cloud Services (IaaS, PaaS, SaaS) and Open Source software.
 We hope that it will encourage learning and innovation from a number of perspectives whether you are running a workshop, running a conference, a hackathon or just self-learning around the following areas:

-- Polyglot Development (Java, JavaScript, Python, Node.js etc)
 - APIs
-- Integration
-- Security
 - Containers
-- Source Code Management and Control (GitHub)
-- Operating System (Linux)
 - Mobility, Chatbots, Robotics (including Cozmo from Anki)

 <center>